rpires71/milestone1/README.md

 **Tasks**

 - [ ] Write a short section explaining tutoring services.
-- [ ] Add form field for selecting tutoring level or subject.
+- [ ] Add form field for selecting service.
-- [ ] Include prompt: “Not sure what you need?
-Leave a message and I’ll get in touch.”
-- [ ] Add call-to-action: “Book a Tutoring Session” or “Enquire Now”.
 - [ ] Style form for simplicity and accessibility.
 - [ ] Ensure menu links to other pages.
 - [ ] Implement responsive navigation using HTML/CSS or Bootstrap.